hwangisgone/GarticClone/README.md

 nvm install --lts
 ```

-Test the installation of npm and Nodejs:
+Test the installation of npm and Nodejs.
+Restart your terminal if this command doesn't display anything:
 ```
 npm -v
 ```